Koverse/documentation/docs/source/usage/transforms.rst

 In some cases, transform parameters expect the names of attributes from input data sets.
 In this case you will see a drop-down that allows you to select the attributes you want from a list.

+Email notifications are also available for when the transform completes.
+The work in the same way as they do for imports and exports.
+See :ref:`EmailNotifications` for more infomation.

 After the transform is configured, choose whether this transform will run 'Automatically' or 'Periodically on a schedule'.
 Choosing 'Automatically' means that the transform will execute whenever one of the input data sets is updated with new data.
 Choosing 'Periodically on a schedule' will allow you to add one or more specific schedules that define when a transform will run.